Bangladesh's Dairy Industry Overview

 Trade Dynamics

 Bangladesh's export of dairy products is on the rise, with annual exports reaching approximately 50,000 metric tons.
-The exports primarily consist of condensed milk and cream, catering to neighboring countries and regions with high demand.
+These exports primarily consist of condensed milk and cream, catering to neighboring countries and regions with high demand.
 To satisfy domestic consumption, Bangladesh imports around 100,000 metric tons of dairy products annually, focusing on milk powder, whey, and cheese, mainly sourced from Australia, New Zealand, and the European Union.

 Significant Dairy Market Events

 Recent developments in Bangladesh's dairy market underline its dynamic nature.
 In 2022, a new Milk Vita processing plant was inaugurated, featuring advanced technology to enhance milk processing efficiency.
-Further, in 2023, a government initiative was launched to support small-scale dairy farmers with subsidies and technological aid.
-Additionally, Pran Dairy introduced a new organic product line, gaining traction among health-conscious consumers.
+In 2023, a government initiative was launched to support small-scale dairy farmers with subsidies and technological aid.
+Pran Dairy introduced a new organic product line, gaining traction among health-conscious consumers.
 Increased collaboration with international dairy research institutes aims to enhance dairy farming practices and milk yield.
 Anchor's re-entry into the Bangladesh market with the launch of Anchor Pushti Dudh, in partnership with Transcom Limited, signifies positive growth prospects.

 Bangladesh Dairy Development Board

-Modified: 2025/12/02
+Modified: 2026/01/12

 Related news